- Space Dirt

 Long Beach Airport development opportunity for aerospace companies.

-If you’re an aerospace company and you’re interested in a development opportunity at Long Beach Airport, I suggest you read this Long Beach Business Journal article.
-Aerospace companies of all kinds are able to submit proposals for the latest opportunity in Long Beach (proposals are due April 2 @ 11am), which will then be evaluated based on a list of criteria, including “economic and workforce development benefits,” airport spokesperson Kate Kuykendall said in an email Thursday.
-“The objective
+If youâre an aerospace company and youâre interested in a development opportunity at Long Beach Airport, I suggest you read this Long Beach Business Journal article.
+Aerospace companies of all kinds are able to submit proposals for the latest opportunity in Long Beach (proposals are due April 2 @ 11am), which will then be evaluated based on a list of criteria, including âeconomic and workforce development benefits,â airport spokesperson Kate Kuykendall said in an email Thursday. âThe objective ⊠is to select a qualified developer, through a lease agreement, that aligns with the airportâs vision of enhancing the aeronautical services throughout the region,â Kuykendall said, adding that the proposal could incorporate non-aeronautical use as part of the project subject to airport staff review and approval.
+Let me know if you need help with the processâan intriguing opportunity for the right company.

 NOTABLE FUNDINGS

 El Segundo-based Picogrid closed a $12 million seed round led by Initialized Capital with participation by Starburst Ventures, Credo Ventures, Giant Step Capital, Domino Ventures, and Alumni Ventures.
 Picogrid has scored over a dozen federal contracts and currently has six installations across the U.S., with the seventh and eighth deploying in Ukraine in the next few weeks.
-The startup has a few small contracts outside the military, in the wildfire and utility space, but it’s mostly focused on military applications. (source: TechCrunch)
+The startup has a few small contracts outside the military, in the wildfire and utility space, but itâs mostly focused on military applications. (source: TechCrunch)

 Gary Brinson, space enthusiast and philanthropist, has donated $100 million to Caltech, aimed at propelling scientific breakthroughs and technological advancements in space exploration.
 The contribution will go towards establishing the Brinson Exploration Hub, an initiative that will enable collaboration between academia, industry, and the Jet Propulsion Laboratory (JPL). (source: Space Impulse)

 Los Angeles-based startup In Orbit Aerospace won a $1.8 million AFWERX contract to develop a novel method of spacecraft docking in partnership with the University of Colorado, Boulder.
-The electrostatic adhesion technology being developed under the Small Business Technology Transfer (STTR) contract will enable In Orbit’s vehicles to dock with one another, Ishaan Patel, In Orbit chief technology officer, told SpaceNews. (source: SpaceNews)
+The electrostatic adhesion technology being developed under the Small Business Technology Transfer (STTR) contract will enable In Orbitâs vehicles to dock with one another, Ishaan Patel, In Orbit chief technology officer, told SpaceNews. (source: SpaceNews)

-Phantom Space Corp. closed a bridge round to fund the Tucson, Arizona-based startup’s development and manufacturing of satellites and launch vehicles.
-Balerion Space Ventures led Phantom’s bridge round.
+Phantom Space Corp. closed a bridge round to fund the Tucson, Arizona-based startupâs development and manufacturing of satellites and launch vehicles.
+Balerion Space Ventures led Phantomâs bridge round.
 Participants included the Reaser Family Office and Kolh Capital.
-Phantom’s March 11 news release did not disclose the value of the latest round.
+Phantomâs March 11 news release did not disclose the value of the latest round.
 To date, the company has raised about $37 million. (source: SpaceNews)

 San Diego-based Firestorm Labs, an Unmanned Aerial System (UAS) manufacturer, has announced $12.5 million in seed investment by Lockheed Martin Ventures and prominent defense investors.
 Lockheed Martin, Decisive Point, Silent Ventures, 645 Ventures, Overmatch VC, BVVC, Marquee Ventures, Cubit Capital, IronGate, Backswing Ventures, The Veteran Fund, Feld Ventures, Beyond Capital, and RedCat are among the notable names who have invested in Firestorm. (source: PR Newswire)